LucasMayhew/onlinemakecodegames/README.md

-# online make cod egames
+# online make code games

-This is a list of online games if one goes down hopefully I'll update it and list it here
+This is a list of online games if one goes down I'll update and post the new link here

 sever 1
 https://aka.ms/a9b?join=3506E0